How much damage has Israel inflicted on Iran's nuclear programme?

 If backup power is lost, "at the least, the enrichment plant is rendered inoperable for the time being", it said.

-Iran has said the damage to Fordow, south of Tehran, was minor.

-But experts said it is impossible at this stage to determine the impact the strikes might have had on uranium stockpiles believed to be stored around the Isfahan site.
+Significant uranium stockpiles are believed to be stored around the Isfahan site.

 Ali Vaez, International Crisis Group's Iran project director, told AFP that if Iran managed to transfer significant quantities to "secret facilities," then "the game is lost for Israel".